chenyibo1029/CYBHash/README.md

 # CYBHash
-Choose yummy bit hash.
-A hash method hash symbol to value through choose suitable binary.
-It can quickly map china's future, stock and opiton symbol to any key.
-Extremely fast for future symbols.
-Around 10 times fast than std::unoredered_map.
+Choose "yummy bits" hash.
+It is a hash method that maps symbols to values by selecting suitable binary representations.
+It can quickly map China's futures, stocks, and option symbols to any keys.
+It is extremely fast for futures symbols, approximately 10 times faster than std::unordered_map.
+This method borrows ideas from https://github.com/qlibs/mph and https://github.com/MengRao/str.
+Compared to mph, the contribution of CYBHash is providing a method to convert option symbols to int64 and build the map at runtime.
+This feature makes it more convenient.
+Compared with StrHash, the throughput of CYBHash is around 30% - 100% higher.